Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Participating in the We run Rome| ©Mara Jochem

-"Where you go, do as you see".
+"Where you go, do as you please.
 How many times have you seen Father Christmas on TV running the San Silvestre on New Year's Eve or swimming in the sea in the middle of winter?
-Don't worry, because with this plan you won't just freeze, you'll warm up: the city has its own race on 31 December, the We run Rome, so you can leave the calories of your journey behind.
+Don't worry, because with this plan you won't freeze, you'll warm up: the city has its own race, the We run Rome.

-Can you imagine how much fun it can be to run with 2,000 other people wearing your Santa Claus hat?
-Every year the start takes place from Via delle Terme di Caracalla at around 2pm.
-The funny thing is that you can choose from ten possible routes through the Roman districts and also decide whether you want to take part in the competitive 10 km race or the non-competitive 5 km race.
+Can you imagine how much fun it can be to run with 2,000 other people wearing your Santa hat?
+Every year you can choose from ten possible routes through the Roman districts and also decide whether you want to take part in the competitive 10 km race or the non-competitive 5 km race.

 Preparing the Lentils| ©Mikel Seijas Alonso